SahilSapte11/GuardianSOS/README.md

-# Women Safety Application
+# GuardianSOS andriod application
-## _Feel Safe Everywhere_
+## _Ensuring Safety Everywhere_

-Women Safety App is user friendly application built in Android Studio, it is simple to implement,easy to understand.
+GuardianSOS App is a user-friendly application developed in Android Studio.
+It boasts simplicity in implementation and ease of understanding.

 ## Features

-- Easy to implement
+- User-Friendly Implementation: Easy to implement and understand.
-- Easy to understand
-- Shake detector
-- Shake device to send SOS to registered mobile
+- Shake Detection: Shake your device to send an SOS to registered contacts.
-- Sends Last Known Location to registered mobile
+- Location Sharing: Automatically sends the last known location to registered contacts in case of emergency.

 #### Prerequisites :
 - Android Studio